temporalio/temporal-jumpstart-java/docs/curriculum/Tests.md

 Before diving into _how_ to test Activities, it is helpful to consider if tests need to be tested in isolation:

-If the `Activity` implementation is a thin [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) that lightly transforms input or simply exists to conform to Temporal serializable input requirements, an Activity test could be considered ceremonial/useless.
+`If` the `Activity` implementation is a thin [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) that lightly transforms input or simply exists to conform to Temporal serializable input requirements, an Activity test could be considered ceremonial/useless.

-Else if an `Activity` has a fairly complex algorithm, an Activity test is reasonable to maintain - but only if that complexity does not belong inside the dependency implementation itself being invoked, if any.
+`Else if` an `Activity` has a fairly complex algorithm, an Activity test is reasonable to maintain - but only if that complexity does not belong inside the dependency implementation itself being invoked, if any.
+Don't forget that Failure types

-Else if an `Activity` needs interacts with the `ActivityContext`, perhaps emitting periodic **heartbeats**, an Activity test should be considered.
+`Else if` an `Activity` needs interacts with the `ActivityContext`, perhaps emitting periodic **heartbeats**, an Activity test should be considered.
 > NOTE: Temporal SDK has an `ActivityTestEnvironment` which stubs an `ActivityContext` for use in Activity tests.